AC14 Academic Administrative Evaluation (Formerly AD14)

-For the purpose of this policy, an academic administrative office is one which reports directly or indirectly to either the Executive Vice President and Provost or the Senior Vice President for Health Affairs and Dean of the College of Medicine.
-In addition to Vice Presidents', Academic Deans, and Chancellors, such offices shall include the following: offices of Assistant and Associate Vice Presidents; Assistant and Associate Deans; Department or Division Heads; Directors of Research Units; and Directors of Academic Affairs at the non-University Park locations.
+For the purpose of this policy, an academic administrative office is one which reports directly or indirectly to either the Executive Vice President and Provost or the Dean of the College of Medicine.
+In addition to Vice Presidents, Academic Deans, and Chancellors, such offices shall include the following: offices of Assistant and Associate Vice Presidents; Assistant and Associate Deans; Department or Division Heads; Directors of Research Units; and Directors of Academic Affairs at the non-University Park locations.

 Because of the diversity of the University, the specific process for periodic review of academic administrative officers and their offices is not prescribed for each unit.

-Each academic administrative officer directly responsible to either the Executive Vice President and Provost or the Senior Vice President for Health Affairs and Dean of the College of Medicine shall, in consultation with either the Executive Vice President and Provost or the Senior Vice President for Health Affairs and Dean of the College of Medicine and the appropriate administrative and faculty groups for this office, develop a process for the review of those academic administrative officers and their offices reporting to him or her within guidelines listed below.
+Each academic administrative officer directly responsible to either the Executive Vice President and Provost or the Dean of the College of Medicine shall, in consultation with either the Executive Vice President and Provost or the Dean of the College of Medicine and the appropriate administrative and faculty groups for this office, develop a process for the review of those academic administrative officers and their offices reporting to him or her within guidelines listed below.
 There are two opportunities provided for academic administrative feedback:

 1. annual review from the administrative unit faculty; and 2. a more broadly cast assessment that may involve peer reviews from related units.